bnlang/bnl-web/README.md

 It is built with modern web technologies and serves as the central hub for:

 - 📖 **Documentation** — Learn how to use Bnlang from beginner to advanced.
-- 🎓 **Learning resources** — Tutorials, guides, and educational material in Bangla, Banglish, and English.
+- 🎓 **Learning resources** — Tutorials, guides, and educational material in Bangla, and English.
 - 📰 **Project updates** — News, announcements, and release information.
 - 👩‍💻 **Community contributions** — Developers can submit improvements to docs, tutorials, and the website itself.